MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch.md

 # The Changelog

-The Changelog represents everything new from all the builds from the Active Developmemnt Branch (RS_PRELEASE) released to the Fast ring.
+The Changelog shows everything new from all the builds from the Active Development Branch (RS_PRELEASE) released to the Dev Channel.

 >[!NOTE]
-> This page includes everything noted as part of the "What's new" and "General changes & improvements" sections of the blog posts published for each build [on the Windows Blog](https://blogs.windows.com/windowsexperience/tag/windows-insider-program/) and does not contain other noted updates for Insiders, fixes, or known issues.
+> This page includes everything noted as part of the **What's new** and **General changes & improvements** sections of [the blog posts published for each build on the Windows Blog](https://blogs.windows.com/windowsexperience/tag/windows-insider-program/) and does not include other noted updates for Windows Insiders, fixes, or known issues.

 ## Build 20152
 Windows 10 Insider Preview Build 20152 was released to the Dev Channel (Fast ring) on [6/24/2020](https://blogs.windows.com/windowsexperience/2020/06/24/announcing-windows-10-insider-preview-build-20152/).